microsoft/FluidFramework/packages/loader/container-loader/README.md

 - **"addMember"** event is raised when new member joins
 - **"removeMember"** event is raised when an earlier connected member leaves (disconnects from document)

-**getMembers()** and **"addMember"** event provide _IClient_ interface that describes type of connection, permissions and user information.
+**getMembers()** and **"addMember"** event provide _IClient_ interface that describes type of connection, permissions and user information:
-- IClient.details.capabilities.interactive is true for human clients, and false for agents (aka robots).
-This property should be used to filter out bots when exposing present users (like in coauth gallery)
+- clientId is the key - it is unique ID for a session.
+Please see [`ClientID and client identification`](#ClientId-and-client-identification) for more details on it, as well as how to properly differentiate human vs. agent clients and difference between client ID & user ID.
 - IClient.mode in particular describes connectivity mode of a client:
     - "write" means client has read/write connection, can change document, and participates in Quorum
     - "read" indicates client as read connection.
 Such clients can't modify document and do not participate in quorum.
 That said, "read" does not indicate client permissions, i.e. client might have read-only permissions to a file, or maybe connected temporarily as read-only, to reduce COGS on server and not "modify" document (any read-write connection generates join & leave messages that modify document and change "last edited by" property)

 Please note that if this client losses connection to ordering server, then audience information is not reset at that moment.
 It will become stale while client is disconnected, and will refresh the moment client connects back to document.
 For more details, please see [`Connectivity events`](#Connectivity-events) section

+## ClientID and client identification

+**Container.clientId** exposes ID of a client.
+Ordering service assigns unique random IDs to all connected clients.
+Please note that if same user opened same document on 3 different machines, then there would be 3 clientIDs tracking 3 sessions for the same user.

+A single user connecting to a document may result in multiple sessions for the document (and thus multiple clientID).
+This is due to various agents (including summarizing agents) working along humans.
+You can leverage **IClient.details.capabilities.interactive** to differentiate humans vs. agents.
+This property should be used to filter out bots when exposing user presence (like in coauth gallery)

+IClient.user represents user ID (in storage) and can be used to identify sessions from same user (from same or different machines).

 ## Error handling